dippersauce/Batch-Install-Basics/README.md

 PPa's can be added with the PPA array, simply add "ppa:example" to the array to add it to the list.

 Deb packages can be downloaded and installed  automatically, all you need is a valid URL to the package.
-Two arrays are used to separate the 64-bit and 32-bit verions.
+An ifelse is used to separate the 64-bit and 32-bit verions.

 ```
 URL='http://path.to/my64bit.deb'; PACKAGE=`mktemp`; wget "$URL" -qO $PACKAGE && sudo dpkg -i $PACKAGE; rm $PACKAGE